 A pump station COP should only operate as a result of peak wet weather flows exceeding the pump station capacity, because most potential overflows are prevented by redundancies built into the pump station.
 These include the ability to store inflows in the event of short-term pump station outages, typically with enough capacity to store between 1 and 4 hours of average dry weather flow.
-All pump stations in the Hutt Valley and Wainuiomata catchments are fitted with alarm systems (SCADA) designed to provide automated warning to operators of equipment failure and early warning of rising wastewater levels.
+All pump stations in the Porirua and Wellington (northern suburbs) catchments are fitted with alarm systems (SCADA) designed to provide automated warning to operators of equipment failure and early warning of rising wastewater levels.